What First-Generation College Students Want

 Still, the first year was full of the unknown.
 Even packing to live in a dorm was complicated.
 “I had to pack everything not knowing what to actually take,” he said.
 Later he’d discover he only needed some of what he anticipated.
 And then there was the matter of roommates.
 “How am I going to live with another person in a dorm who I don’t know?” he worried.
 His family helped him move in but had to return to Washington immediately, while his roommate’s mother lingered for days.
 As the pair were preparing to attend a welcome ceremony, Dendy was shocked to see her ironing the young man’s shirt, something he’d long been doing for himself.
 Balancing a full course load with as many as 20 hours a week at a restaurant job off-campus also meant he did homework in short spurts during breaks, or late at night after closing, while his classmates socialized.

-Plenty of universities leave it up to students to show up to class or not, to take advantage of office hours or not, to succeed or wash out.
+Plenty of universities leave it up to students to show up to class or not, to take advantage of office hours or not, to succeed or wash out without the help of college counseling.
 But his professors, he said, would text him a few minutes before class to make sure he was on his way.
 One teacher tracked him down at his job after he missed class to work.
 Another spelled out exactly how much money students were paying per class and how much money would be wasted if they slacked off and had to repeat it.
 Initially, he thought professor office hours were just something the university “threw in the air” to attract students.
 But then professors asked where he was.
 “It’s like, okay, you really do care about me,” he said.
 “It’s all about the support that you have.”

 Besides support from professors and mentors back home, his mom called him daily in the beginning, and he developed a close group of friends through on-campus activities.
 Surrounded by a network, he now feels encouraged to take risks, like joining student government, that will likely pay off in the long run.
 “That’s all there is to it,” he said, “just being able to step out of your comfort zone.”